-8.3.2 Network Settings
+7.3.2 Network Settings

-This page sets the IP parameters for the controller and configures how the embedded switch forwards Ethernet frames.
+This page sets the IP parameters for the module and configures how the embedded switch forwards Ethernet frames.

-- Primary Subnet Configuration (configuration is required) - Automatic (DHCP): Designates that IP parameters will be assigned using DHCP (Dynamic Host Configuration Protocol) - Static: IP parameters will be entered in the boxes below - Alternate Subnet Configuration enables the controller to communicate on additional IP subnets.
-Each subnet must be unique.
+- Primary Subnet Configuration (configuration is required) - Automatic (DHCP): Designates that IP parameters will be assigned using DHCP (Dynamic Host Configuration Protocol) - Static: IP parameters will be entered in the boxes below - Alternate Subnet Configuration enables the module to communicate on an additional IP subnet.
+The alternate subnet must be unique.
 Subnet configurations that overlap other configured subnets will be rejected.
 See Appendix C for more information. - Internal Ethernet Switch Configuration.
-Allows you to configure how Ethernet frames will be forwarded among the front panel Ethernet ports.
+Allows you to configure how Ethernet frames will be forwarded between the front panel Ethernet ports.
 See Appendix C for additional information.